Beyond the Gates (TV series): International broadcast

 Beyond the Gates was simulcast on CHCH-DT, an independent television station in Hamilton, Ontario, Canada, at 2 p.m.
 ET, from February 24 to August 29, 2025.
-In May 2025, CHCH began airing episodes one-day ahead of the American broadcast; after 18 episodes, episodes re-aligned with the American broadcast.
-Beginning on September 8, 2025, Beyond the Gates simulcasts on CTV Drama Channel, with next-day streaming available via Crave.
+In May 2025, CHCH started airing episodes one day before they were broadcast in the United States.
+After 18 episodes, the airing schedule aligned with the American broadcasts.
+From September 8 to December 16, 2025, Beyond the Gates was simulcast on CTV Drama Channel, with next-day streaming available via Crave.
+On January 5, 2026, Bell Media transferred the serial from CTV Drama Channel to E!, following the cessation of its broadcast on the former channel during the holiday season.
+The channel simulcasts the episodes at 3 p.m.
+ET, with the missing episodes being uploaded to Crave.